-A bad habit is a negative behavior pattern that not only adversely affects our health, but also damages our career, wealth and even relationships.
-It is a patterned behaviour which is caused by a lack of self-control and is detrimental to our well being.
-Bad habits like smoking, drinking, procrastination, binge eating and others can shatter our mental peace and happiness and drown our lives with excessive stress and anxiety.
+A bad habit is a negative behavior pattern that not only adversely affects our health but also damages our career, wealth, and even relationships.
+It is a patterned behavior that is caused by a lack of self-control and is detrimental to our well-being.
+Bad habits like smoking, drinking, procrastination, binge eating, and others can shatter our mental peace and happiness and drown our lives with excessive stress and anxiety.

 “A bad habit can impede your happiness, health, and social relationships,” explains Susan Krauss Whitbourne, Ph.D., author and Professor Emerita of Psychological and Brain Sciences at the University of Massachusetts Amherst.

 Most of us have at least one bad habit.
 But when it starts to affect your quality of life, then it’s time you do something about it.
 Melody Wilding, a performance coach and Human Behavior professor at Hunter College, writes “Whether it’s mid-day snacking, procrastinating, or skipping workouts, feeling powerless in the face of bad habits can really take a toll on your motivation, even your self-esteem.”